hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 important was the thought process and not the names of those proteins.
 Then he would reveal his much vaunted critical thinking, which was so thoroughly disconnected from the foundations of biology that it did not matter if a homeodomain protein HoxD10 that bound DNA was replaced with a cytoskeleton-regulating GTPase RhoC.
-From this forge of Junkberg emerged many a man – BK Gupta, Sonenberg, Schimmeler, Yi Chang and perhaps others, each forging his own way as per the data-free critical process proclaimed by the big man, thus toxifying the science like a blast at Fukushima.
+From this forge of Junkberg emerged many a man – BK Gupta, Sonenberg, Schimmeler, Yi Chang and perhaps others, each forging his own way as per the data-free critical process proclaimed by the big man, thus toxifying the science like a blast at Fukushima.”

-Vrishchika: “hanta\!
+Vrishchika: “hanta!
 Sonenberg?
-That is the guy Vidrum is working with\!”
+That is the guy Vidrum is working with!”
-Lootika: “Perhaps, you should gingerly warn him that he might sliding down a slippery slope\!”
+Lootika: “Perhaps, you should gingerly warn him that he might sliding down a slippery slope!”

 ◊◊◊◊◊◊◊